fabacab/jekyll-skeleton/README.md

 This setting instructs Jekyll which Gem to use to parse and transform Markdown files.
 The default, `kramdown`, is the best option in most cases.

-## Plugin settings

-This setting is simply a list of the plugins you'd like to install on your site.
-See [GitHub Help: Adding Jekyll Plugins to a GitHub Pages Site](https://help.github.com/en/articles/adding-jekyll-plugins-to-a-github-pages-site).

 ### `exclude`

 This setting instructs Jekyll to ignore specific files or folders when processing your website.
 Any path listed in this setting will *not* become a published Web page.